manuelmarcano22/ChessKindle/README.md

 How to create a very simple diagram for the kindle.
 For how to create the html to then convert to mobi with calibre [here](https://tex.stackexchange.com/questions/94749/chess-notation-does-not-show-figurine-font):

+This is based on the code pgn2latex by Felix Kling.
+It works really nicely with the nested parentheses.
+He seems to be the webmaster of [Rybka](http://rybkachess.com.www52.your-server.de/index.php?auswahl=Contact) and I found it [here](https://rybkaforum.net/cgi-bin/rybkaforum/topic_show.pl?tid=32208).

 skak-sample.tex:
 ```
 \documentclass{book}